rrigato/architecture/nassim_taleb/antifragile.md

 - Desperation promotes innovation
 - Only a fool thinks the tallest object they have seen is the biggest on the planet
 - Acute stress followed by relaxation promotes antifragility while prolonged periods of moderate stress promote fragility

+- Use small words to convey big ideas not big words to convey small ideas